Festive Stollen Bundt

 I usually make a Stollen at Christmas which is tasty on its own, can be buttered and also toasted.
 Totally tasty but not much of a looker !
 I have a beautiful bundt tin and thought about combining the two and as a result my stollen can show off along with all the other Christmas Fayre.

-Transfer the dough to a greased bowl, cover with clingfilm and leave to rise until at least doubled in size.
+Transfer the dough to a greased bowl, cover with a shower cap or cloth and leave to rise until at least doubled in size.
+This can take about one and a half hours.

 In the meantime place the fruits, spice and lemon zest in a small bowl and stir to combine.
 Set aside.
 Take the marzipan and roll into a long sausage making sure it is long enough to go around the bundt pan (about 50cm)